Trading principles on Interdax are designed to give the most flexibility to market participants while keeping it as simple as possible.

 - The best five ask and bid levels are taken from constituent exchanges that have had data available for the last 30 seconds.

 - Micro-price is calculated for all bid and ask pairs across exchanges (formula shown below).
 For example, if there are five exchanges, that will give us 25 bids and 25 asks that form 625 pairs.

 - The median of micro-prices is then calculated.

 - It is very robust to outliers (up to 29% of market data points can be complete junk or manipulated without impacting the index),

-- Liquidity of exchanges is taken into account, thus exchanges with thicker order book are given more weight,
+- Liquidity of exchanges is taken into account.
+Exchanges with deeper order book are given more weight,

-- Takes into account order book and not just the BBO,
+- Takes into account the order book and not just the best-bid-offer,

-- Provides continuous future transaction price estimation even top of the books are not updated.
+- Provides continuous future transaction price estimation even if the top of the books are not updated.

 Valuations are propagated only after all account bankruptcies and liquidations are resolved.

 Passive orders (liquidity providers) are always paid 0.025% of the value of the transaction.